A Sayulita travel guide like no other, and other tips from someone who got “trapped” here

 Based on experience, these are the holidays where I saw Sayulita holding more people than it can.
 This is a small town so it gets easily crowded during the holidays.

-- Christmas/New Year.
 From December 20th until January 2nd, people from all over the world visit Sayulita to spend Christmas and New Year.
 Tourists usually book in advance so if you are planning to visit Sayulita on these dates, plan ahead.

 The Sayulita culture